 Another way of slicing the data is to look at the range of pay being offered.
-Since the average rate incorporates both the high and low numbers (which, at times, can skew the averages), looking at the full spectrum of salaries being offered can give you a better sense of what pest control technician jobs pay.
+Since the average rate incorporates both the high and low numbers (which sometimes can skew the averages), looking at the full spectrum of salaries being offered can give you a better sense of what pest control technician jobs pay.

-Cities in each state with the highest salaries for pest control jobs
+Cities in each state with the highest pest control salary

-Within each state, there is generally a large range of pays, with the pay often being based on the cost of living in a particular area.
+Within each state, there is generally a large range of pay, often based on the cost of living in a particular area.
 The reality is that positions in bigger cities tend to offer higher salaries than those in more rural areas.

 This implies that as a pest control technician, you may want to go a step beyond simply looking at nationwide and statewide salaries.
 It may be helpful to look at salaries offered in particular cities to get a feel for what is offered in more densely populated areas.

 While this data primarily represents averages throughout the United States, it does reveal a significant amount of useful information.
-With the average salary being approximately $36,200/year (with many jobs available above that amount), it demonstrates that pest control is a relatively well paying job.
+With the average pest control salary being approximately $46,342 a year (with many jobs available above that amount), it demonstrates that pest control is a relatively well paying job.9

 Additionally, if you own a pest control business, this data can be helpful when it comes to setting competitive salaries, evaluating your personal salary, and determining what sorts of pay increases you might be able to expect in the future.